Skip to content

 David D. Perlmutter is dean of the College of Media & Communication at Texas Tech University.
 He writes the “Career Confidential” column for The Chronicle.

-Read other items in this The Completion Agenda package.
+Read other items in The Completion Agenda.

 We welcome your thoughts and questions about this article.
 Please email the editors or submit a letter for publication.